 4. Graphing Position & Speed vs Time: Practice Problems

-After watching this video, you will be able to explain what position and speed are.
-You will also be able to plot position vs. time and speed vs. time graphs.
+After watching this video, you should be able to explain what position and speed are.
+You should also be able to plot position vs. time and speed vs. time graphs.
 A short quiz will follow.

 5. Force: Definition and Types

 Force is everywhere and it comes in a variety of sizes, directions, and types.
 In this video lesson, you'll identify force as well the different types of force that objects may experience.

 6. Objects with Two or More Forces: Finding the Total Force Result